-“Society has changed and as a result, there has been a dramatic increase in drug overdoses, violent crimes and assaults on First Responders in our communities.
-There is a gap in survival tactics training and a missing survival gear element in the First Responder Community and we are going to fill it.”
+“Society has changed and as a result, there has been a dramatic increase in violent crimes and assaults on First Responders in our communities.
+There is a gap in survival tactics training and a missing survival gear element in the First Responder Community and we are doing our part to fill it.”

 Law Enforcement Canines

-Unfortunately, a lot of police canines units are considered non-essential by their agency and are not always supplied with the equipment they need or the funding with approximately 90% off all LEO K-9 units rely on donations to function.
+Unfortunately, police canine units can be considered non-essential by their agency and approximately 90% off all LEO K-9 units rely on donations to function.
 Canines are called upon to apprehend the most violent criminals in the most dangerous situations, but they are not always afforded the same protection as human Officers.
 If an agency does not purchase a ballistic vest for the canine, it will go without protection until the handler purchases one or funds can be donated.
 We recognize this deficiency and work with Law Enforcement agencies to determine the need for canine ballistic/knife protection vests.
-We work with a reputable company that provides custom made vests at a discount of $1,800 each so we rely heavily on sponsors to help with these purchases.

 Stay up to date via our website and our Facebook page @HeroesSelfDefenseFoundation